muldjord/skyscraper/README.md

 #### Currently supports the following scraping modules (set with '-s')
 ##### For gathering and caching resources
+Use any of the following modules to gather resources into the Skyscraper localdb resource cache:
 * ONLINE: `-s screenscraper` (screenscraper.fr)
 * ONLINE: `-s openretro` (openretro.org)
 * ONLINE: `-s thegamesdb` (thegamesdb.net)